laelyotam/MAA/README.md

   <img src="https://github.com/user-attachments/assets/13df68a0-cd98-4ac4-8c0b-f0321cd3e88a" alt="Mathematical Association of America Logo" width="1100"/>
 </p>

-# Mathematical Association of America (MAA) Solutions

-Welcome to the Mathematics Competition Solutions repository!
-This repository contains solutions to problems from various prestigious mathematics competitions, including the Putnam Competition and other relevant contests.

 ## Contents

 - **`Putnam/`**: Solutions to problems from the William Lowell Putnam Mathematical Competition, organized by year.